adobe/aepsdk-react-native/packages/edgeconsent/README.md

 ## Installation

-See [Requirements and Installation](https://github.com/adobe/aepsdk-react-native#requirements) instructions on the main page
+See [Requirements and Installation](https://github.com/adobe/aepsdk-react-native#requirements) instructions on the main page.

 Install the `@adobe/react-native-aepedgeconsent` package: